 -

-Prominent placement: Include a clear link to your privacy policy in the footer of your website and app.
+Prominent placement: Place a persistent link to your privacy policy in the footer of your website and app, as well as at all data collection points, including contact forms.

 -

-Multiple access points: Provide links to your privacy policy at various touchpoints, such as during account creation or checkout processes.
+Multiple access points: Provide links to your privacy policy at various touchpoints, such as during account creation, checkout processes, and anywhere users submit personal data.

 -